 In July 2000, Dave Moorman succeeded Tony Parasida as the V-22 program manager at Boeing in Philadelphia.
 Dave Moorman was responsible for all Boeing activities in support of the Bell Boeing V-22 program, including the day-to-day management of the define, build, test and support activities.The CV-22 Integrated Test Team (ITT) conducted flight test operations on the first variant of the MV-22 aircraft at Edwards Air Force Base during August 2000.
 The CV-22 was being developed for Air Force Special Operations Command (AFSOC) to replace both the MH-53 Pave Low Helicopter and some of the C-130 aircraft.

 The Bell Boeing team selected a General Dynamics Armament Systems (GDAS) .50 caliber turreted gun for the V-22 Osprey aircraft in September 2000.
 Initial phase was for systems engineering and design, development, fabrication, testing and spares for three complete V-22 turreted gun systems.
-All production V-22s, whether Marine Corps (MV-22) or Air Force (CV-22), will feature the GDAS gun.
+All production V-22s, whether Marine Corps (MV-22) or Air Force (CV-22), would feature the GDAS gun.

 During its developmental testing period in September 2000, the V-22 successfully met or exceeded all performance and handling qualities requirements.
 The Bell Boeing team delivered 18 aircraft to the US Government.
 The V-22 aircraft, which had been located at five sites throughout the US, after the first CV-22 (aircraft Number 9), relocated to Edwards Air Force Base, California, to start follow-on operational test and evaluation (FOT&E) testing.
 The MV-22 Osprey was judged operationally effective and operationally suitable for land-based operations, validating eight months of comprehensive evaluation and moved the tiltrotor aircraft a major step closer to full-rate production.
 Marine Corps and Navy leaders were briefed on 11 October 2000 on the Operational Evaluation Report (OPEVAL),issued by the Navy's Operational Test and Evaluation Command.